mourjo/quick-meetings/readme.md

 # quick-meetings

-This is a web application to create meetings.
-It uses property based testing to find obscure bugs by defining properties (or invariants) of the system and letting the system explore different combinations of inputs to **search** the problem space for bugs.
-This in contrast to traditional testing which involves manually enumerating test cases.
+This is a web application for creating and managing meetings.
+Unlike traditional testing, which relies on manually writing individual test cases, this project uses property-based testing to uncover subtle bugs.
+Instead of checking predefined scenarios, we define system properties (invariants) and let the test framework automatically generate diverse input combinations to explore the problem space.

 The fundamental expectation is simple: We want to disallow any meeting that overlaps with an existing meeting -- ie, the system should not allow a person to be in two meetings at the same time.